wtplant/clean/README.md

 same directory in index and contact files respectively.
 The base.html is the main template layout for all pages.**

+**application directory** for Bitnami setup `/home/bitnami/stack` utilizes apache2 |
+*please read the README.txt in this directory for addtional info*

 **Licenses:**

  include MIT, Apache